 Written by Livvi DiCicco, Certified Sleep Science Coach

-Kenny is a certified sleep science coach and staff writer at Mattress Clarity, where he reviews mattresses, bedding, and sleep accessories to help you skip the guesswork and enjoy a restful night’s sleep.
+Kenny is a certified sleep science coach and staff writer at Mattress Clarity, where he reviews mattresses, bedding, and sleep accessories to help you skip the guesswork and enjoy a restful nightโs sleep.
+Heโs been featured as a sleep expert in publications such as Livingetc and U.S. News & World Report.
 As a natural tinkerer, he enjoys getting hands-on with each product to determine if it truly makes a difference in sleep quality.
-When he’s not testing out mattresses and other sleep products, you can find him hiking, biking, or trying out new local eats.
+When heโs not testing out mattresses and other sleep products, you can find him hiking, biking, or trying out new local eats.

 We picked the Coop Original Adjustable Pillow as our best pillow for neck pain.
 Our tester with neck pain was able to find comfortable rest on this supportive, luxurious-feeling pillow, and its adjustability means it should work for a wide variety of sleepers.